May 24, 2016 - Steam, GOG.com

-Lumo was delisted on PlayStation 4, PlayStation Vita, and Xbox One in all Western territories in mid-July of 2020.
+Lumo was delisted on PlayStation 4, PlayStation Vita, and Xbox One in all Western territories no later than July 19th, 2020.
 According to Google Cache archives, the game was last confirmed to be available on these consoles between July 6th and 9th.
 By July 17th the Steam publishing rights had changed hands from Rising Star Games to Triple Eh?
-Ltd. While the PC versions remain available directly from the developer, this would likely be the last day that the console versions were online.
+Ltd.

 About the Game